 R: Redundant

-Duplicate copies show up frequently in long-term paper storage.
-Multiple printed versions of the same report, draft versions that were never used, or backup copies stored in different folders often accumulate over time.
-In most situations, keeping the final or official version of the document is enough
+Duplicate copies are common in long-term paper storage.
+Multiple printed versions of the same report, unused drafts, or backup copies stored across different folders tend to build up over time.
+In most cases, keeping the final or official version of a document is all that’s needed.

 O: Obsolete

 Some records simply outlive their usefulness.
-Documents that have passed their retention period or no longer serve a business purpose may not need to be preserved.
-If retention timelines are unclear, it can help to reference some of our other guides like our HR records retention guide, our government records retention guide, or our medical records retention guide.
+Documents that have passed their required retention period or no longer serve a meaningful business purpose often don’t need to be preserved.
+If retention timelines are unclear, it can help to reference related resources like our HR records retention guide, our government records retention guide, or our medical records retention guide to get a general sense of how long different types of records should be kept.

 T: Trivial

-Why Holding Onto Records Too Long Is a Risk
+Why Holding Onto Records Unnecessarily Is a Risk

 While reducing costs is a major benefit, the most important reason to minimize your data is risk reduction.
 In records management, every document you keep carries responsibility.
 If your business faces a data breach or a legal audit, you are accountable for every record in your possession, including files that no longer serve any real purpose.